Portraits - use of pencils for self portraits and significant individuals from Sheffield.

 Living in wider world (Community) – pupils learn about the make-up of their community, belonging, how to help others, prejudice and finances.

-We follow the Discovery RE scheme of work for RE.
-Y2 focus on:
+We follow the Discovery RE and Understanding Christianity schemes of work for RE.
+Y1 focus on: